dimforge/ncollide/docs/bounding_volumes.md

 # Bounding volumes

-Performing some tests on an approximation of the shape of an object is often useful to fasten several geometric queries.
+Performing some tests on an approximation of the shape of an object is often useful to accelerate several geometric queries.
 For example testing two convex polyhedrons for intersection is extremely time-consuming.
-Instead, we could test that their spherical approximations (namely, their bounding spheres) intersect; and if the approximations fail this test there is no need to perform the same query on the original polyhedra.
-This test-on-the-approximations-first approach is known as _prunning_.
+Instead, we could test that their spherical approximations (namely, their [bounding spheres](#bounding-sphere)) intersect.
+Then if the approximations fail this test there is no need to perform the same query on the original polyhedra.
+This test-on-the-approximations-first approach is known as _pruning_.

 The approximations presented here are conservative with regard to the object volume, i.e., the approximated shape is completely contained inside of the approximating object.
-This is called a bounding volume.
+Those are called _bounding volumes_.
 Many bounding volumes exist on the literature, depending on their specific uses.
 For example, the following figure shows a 2D polygon bounded by a bounding sphere, an Axis Aligned Bounding Box (AABB), an Oriented Bounding Box (OBB), and a convex hull.
 Not all of them are implemented on **ncollide** yet: